whatsapp

 Radiation therapy

-Radiation therapy?uses X-rays or other high-energy sources to kill cancer cells.
+Radiation therapy uses X-rays or other high-energy sources to kill cancer cells.
 The most common delivery method for vulvar cancer treatment is external beam radiation therapy (EBRT).
 EBRT uses a machine to deliver radiation through your skin to the targeted cancer site.

 Often, people receive radiation therapy and chemotherapy together (chemoradiation).
 You may receive radiation before surgery to shrink a tumor or after surgery to destroy any remaining cancer cells.